IT 116: Introduction to Scripting

 TypeError: Can't convert 'int' object to str implicitly

-- The concatenation operator only works with strings
+- Concatenation only works with strings

 - So this works